YangLi5/comp7940_Chatbot/README.md

 # COMP7940_Chatbot
 Telegram Bot name: @Group33Chat_bot
-Member: Yang Li, Zixin Chen
+Member: Yang Li @YangLi5, Zixin Chen
 This is a chatbot for Telegram
 Chatbot is hosted on Heroku